Board of Directors

 Luke Strong-Cvetich

 Luke is the Planner for the Jamestown S’Klallam Tribe.
-He helps the Tribe facilitate future development and maintain relations with federal, state, and local organizations to further the Tribe's interests.
+He helps the Tribe facilitate future development and maintain relations with federal, state, and local organizations to further the Tribe’s interests.
 Luke’s family has deep roots in and around the Pacific Northwest.
 He is the son of a commercial fisherman (and commercial fisherman himself), which meant spending lots of time on boats and out at sea from a very young age.
-Prior to his planning career with the Jamestown Tribe, Luke worked as a contractor building maps for a variety of clients often supporting aviation and maritime navigation systems, bathymetry projects in and around the Salish Sea were his favorite.
-Luke is a passionate boater, fisherman, and surfer who is dedicated to coastal conservation, environmental stewardship and expanding opportunities for outdoor recreation.
+Prior to his planning career with the Jamestown Tribe, Luke worked as a contractor building maps for a variety of clients, often supporting aviation and maritime navigation systems, bathymetry projects in and around the Salish Sea were his favorite.
+Luke is a passionate boater, fisherman, and surfer who is dedicated to coastal conservation, environmental stewardship, and expanding opportunities for outdoor recreation.
 He volunteers regularly with Save The Waves, an international non-profit that works to protect surf ecosystems around the world.
 Luke has a Bachelor of Arts in economics from Western Washington University and a Master’s in Natural Resource Management and Planning from Simon Fraser University in British Columbia.

 Jim Whittaker, Board Emeritus

-_CCC0885_4x6_sharpened_JPEGJim Whittaker, internationally renowned mountaineer, adventurer and environmentalist, is best known as the first American to summit Mt.
+Jim Whittaker, internationally renowned mountaineer, adventurer, and environmentalist, is best known as the first American to summit Mt.
 Everest, on May 1, 1963.
 A visionary business and community leader, Jim was the first full-time employee of one of the country’s largest outdoor retailers, Recreational Equipment, Inc. – REI – retiring as its President and CEO after 25 years with the company.
 Jim is a talented and inspirational public speaker, who has given presentations to hundreds of corporations and organizations for more than four decades.
 He has led numerous, high-profile climbing expeditions, including the first ascent of Mt.
 Kennedy (with Senator Robert Kennedy) in the Canadian Yukon in 1965, the first American ascent of K2 in 1978, and the spectacularly successful Mt.
 Everest International Peace Climb in 1990.
 He is an accomplished blue-water sailor, having twice skippered his own boats on the 2,400-mile Victoria-to-Maui International Yacht Race.
 He and his wife Dianne Roberts, along with their two sons, made a four-year, 20,000-mile Pacific sailing journey to Australia and back to their home in Port Townsend, Washington, aboard their 54-foot steel ketch, Impossible.
 Jim is the author of the best-selling, award-winning memoir, A Life on the Edge: Memoirs of Everest and Beyond.
 (Bio courtesy of jimwhittaker.com.)